Paroxysmal nocturnal hemoglobinuria: Diagnosis

-Blood tests in PNH show changes consistent with intravascular hemolytic anemia: low hemoglobin, raised lactate dehydrogenase, raised bilirubin (a breakdown product of hemoglobin), and decreased levels of haptoglobin; there can be raised reticulocytes (immature red cells released by the bone marrow to replace the destroyed cells) if there is no iron deficiency present.
+Blood tests in PNH show changes consistent with intravascular hemolytic anemia: low hemoglobin, raised lactate dehydrogenase, raised bilirubin (a breakdown product of hemoglobin), and decreased levels of haptoglobin; there can be raised reticulocytes (immature red cells released by the bone marrow to replace the destroyed cells) if there is no concurrent problem with production of red cells (such as iron deficiency).
 The direct antiglobulin test (DAT, or direct Coombs' test) is negative, as the hemolysis of PNH is not caused by antibodies.
 If the PNH occurs in the setting of known (or suspected) aplastic anemia, abnormal white blood cell counts and decreased platelet counts may be seen at this.
 In this case, anemia may be caused by insufficient red blood cell production in addition to the hemolysis.

 Historically, the sucrose lysis test, in which a patient's red blood cells are placed in low-ionic-strength solution and observed for hemolysis, was used for screening.
 If this was positive, the Ham's acid hemolysis test (after Dr Thomas Ham, who described the test in 1937) was performed for confirmation.
 The Ham test involves placing red blood cells in mild acid; a positive result (increased RBC fragility) indicates PNH or Congenital dyserythropoietic anemia.
 This is now an obsolete test for diagnosing PNH due to its low sensitivity and specificity.

 Today, the gold standard is flow cytometry for CD55 and CD59 on white and red blood cells.
 Based on the levels of these cell proteins, erythrocytes may be classified as type I, II, or III PNH cells.
 Type I cells have normal levels of CD55 and CD59; type II have reduced levels; and type III have absent levels.
 The fluorescein-labeled proaerolysin (FLAER) test is being used more frequently to diagnose PNH.
 FLAER binds selectively to the glycophosphatidylinositol anchor and is more accurate in demonstrating a deficit than simply for CD59 or CD55.